Male Estrogen Levels

 How does it work?

-Once the chart is filled out in its entirety, a clear picture will be able to be formed of the status of the male patient's estrogen levels.
+Once the chart is filled out, a clear picture will be formed of the status of the male patient's estrogen levels.
 By comparing the results to the easily accessed parameters, a distinction can be made between low, normal, or high levels of estrogen present.
-The interpretation of the results is key for highlighting the need for intervention moving forward.
-Conveniently store notes on the further steps taken within the same chart or on Carepatrons centralized workspace.

 When would you use this Chart?

-A male estrogen levels chart is a well-utilized and valuable tool used in a wide array of medical contexts to help diagnose and establish normal ranges of estrogen for the respective age groups.
+A male estrogen levels chart is a well-utilized and valuable tool used in various medical contexts to help diagnose and establish normal estrogen ranges for the respective age groups.
 This tool is invaluable in the following contexts:

 Diagnosing